harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 runSimulation(y0, f, render)
 ```

-If we tweak the numbers a bit, we can get a pretty convincing simulation of the
+If we tweak the numbers a bit, we can get a simulation of the moon's orbit!
-moon's orbit!

 <figure>
 <canvas id="earthmoon" width="400" height="400"></canvas>